Best Moist Chocolate Cake

 18. Heat the heavy whipping cream just until it begins to boil, then pour it over the chocolate chips.
 Allow it to sit for 2-3 minutes, then whisk until smooth.

 19. Drizzle the chocolate ganache around the edge of the cake, then pour the remainder of the ganache on top of the cake and spread evenly.
 I like to use a squeeze bottle for drizzling around the edges.
+See my tips on making a chocolate drip cake.

 20. Allow the ganache to firm up a bit, then pipe the remainder of the frosting around the top edge of the cake and pipe a border around the bottom.
 I used Ateco tip 844.